maihd/maicstyle/README.md

 ## Scoping

-1. Single '{' '}' in one line, add newline after it.
+- Single '{' '}' in one line, add newline after it.
-2. But all definition of macro when have multiple lines.
+- But all definition of macro when have multiple lines.

 ## File layout

-1. Optional meta information, grouping by a block of comments
+- Optional meta information, grouping by a block of comments
-2. Pragma, header guards, compiler/linker options
+- Pragma, header guards, compiler/linker options
-3. Include all needed dependencies
+- Include all needed dependencies
-4. Declaration of all types
+- Declaration of all types
-5. Declaration of all functions/macros.
+- Declaration of all functions/macros.
 But donot declare `main`.
-6. Definitions of all types
+- Definitions of all types
-7. Definitions of all functions
+- Definitions of all functions
-8. An optional end-of-file mark
+- An optional end-of-file mark
-9. Should end with a newline, some compiler need this
+- Should end with a newline, some compilers need this (gcc family)

 ## Project architecture

-1. Filename: prefer PascalCase.
+- Filename: prefer PascalCase.
 Maybe have Namespace_ prefix.
 Ex: Example_HelloWorld.c
-2. Libraries/modules should be small.
+- Libraries/modules should be small.
 The smallest size of a library is a single header file.
 The smallest size of a module is a function.
-3. Prefer test of module, usage of module.
+- Prefer test of module, usage of module.
 Unit tests should help, but not always.
-4. Should have an real-life application come with it.
+- Should have an real-life application come with it.
-5. Everything should have been maintaining, so the place of vcs.
+- Everything should have been maintaining, so the place of VCS.

 ## Build system

-1. Prefer premake over cmake
+- Prefer premake over cmake
-2. But knowing cmake can be help
+- But knowing cmake can be help
-3. Base knowleged of gmake/VisualStudio always needed
+- Base knowlege of gmake/VisualStudio always needed
-4. Some incremental build systems like: ninja, FASTBuild, ...
+- Some incremental build systems like: ninja, FASTBuild,...
 Should only use when needed

 ## Notes
-1. Some projects will follow its own style for special reasons.
+- Some projects will follow its own style for special reasons.
+Ex: vectormath